St. John | Smithfield Restaurant

 Other than the 20-foot high skylights, that is.

-The menu’s a nod to St John’s days as a smokehouse, with dishes like roast bone marrow and grilled ox heart fitting the owners’ philosophy of ‘Nose to Tail Dining’ (which encourages diners to eat unusual parts of the animal which has lost its life to feed them).
+The menu’s a nod to St John’s days as a smokehouse, with dishes like roast bone marrow and grilled ox heart fitting the owners’ core philosophy of nose to tail dining (which encourages diners to eat unusual parts of the animal which has lost its life to feed them).
+The menu changes every day in order to best reflect availability of meats (sourced from the iconic Smithfield market right opposite), and while vegetarians will fare miserably here, meat-lovers can rejoice in the likes of hare broth; roast pork with parsnip and trotter; and mallard.

-On the menu, in addition to alternative cuts of meat, you’ll find the likes of razor clams, roast lamb and Arbroath smokies, and desserts like madeleines (which can be ordered by the dozen) and pear sorbet with polish vodka.
+On the menu, in addition to alternative cuts of meat, you’ll find the likes of razor clams, deep fried skate cheeks and Arbroath smokies, and desserts like madeleines (which can be ordered by the dozen) and pear sorbet with Polish vodka.

 Dedicated to sourcing only the very best ingredients, St. John also have their own bakery and carefully hand-select wines from small vineyards…. which means that you can happily just visit for a drink in the impressive bar, thanks to a daily changing menu and a decent selection of beers.